How many times have you tried to journal and have given up after a few tries?

-Then when things weren’t happening the way I wanted them to, I decided that it is best to forget everything I have read about journaling and do it my way.
+I struggled to develop the habit of journaling for years.
+Finally, I decided that it is best to forget everything I have read about journaling and do it my way.

 Here are 28 journaling tips for you to kick start your journaling journey.

-It doesn’t matter if you are a beginner who is just starting to journal or you have tried it few times and given up, you will find that the journaling tips mentioned here are of some use and help.
+It doesn’t matter if you are a beginner who is just starting to journal or you have tried it few times and given up, you will find something useful for you.

 Journaling has helped me in many ways.
 It has helped me to discover who I am, relieve my stress, process my emotions, track my goals, be grateful, and much more.
 I am sure that journaling can help you too.